pmem/pmdk/doc/libpmem2/pmem2_map.3.md

 If the **pmem2_map**() function succeeds in creating a new mapping it instantiates a new *struct pmem2_map** object describing the mapping.
 The pointer to this newly created object is stored in the user-provided variable passed via the *map_ptr* pointer.
+During the use of a created mapping, the file descriptor/handle can not be closed.
 If the mapping fails the variable pointed by *map_ptr* will contain a NULL value and appropriate error value will be returned.
 For a list of possible return values please see [RETURN VALUE](#return-value).